-(9) Postemployment healthcare plan and Other Postemployment Benefits (OPEB) Plan Description
+Note 9-Postemployment healthcare plan and Other Postemployment Benefits (OPEB)

+Plan Description

 The Library provides for optional participation by eligible retirees and their eligible spouses and dependents in the medical and prescription drug healthcare benefit program available to employees.
-The County of Hanover has established the Hanover County, Virginia, Retiree Medical Benefits Plan (Plan), an agent multiple-employer defined benefit healthcare plan, and the Hanover County, Virginia, Retiree Medical Benefits Trust Agreement (Trust), which are administered as one plan for the County of Hanover and its Affiliates (collectively, Employers).
+The County has established the Hanover County Retiree Medical Benefits Plan (the "Plan"), an agent multiple-employer defined benefit healthcare plan, and the Hanover County Retiree Medical Benefits Trust Agreement (the "Trust"), which are administered as one plan for the County and its affiliates (collectively, the "Employers").
 The Plan covers eligible retirees of the Library.
 The Trust provides the funding mechanism for the postemployment healthcare benefits established by the Plan.
-The Code of Virginia assigns the authority to administer the Plan, and to establish and amend the benefit provisions of the Plan, to the Hanover County Board of Supervisors (Board).
+The Code of Virginia assigns the authority to administer the Plan, and to establish and amend the benefit provisions of the Plan, to the County Board of Supervisors (the "County Board").
 The Plan provides for biennial reviews of benefit provisions based on actuarial analysis, but does not require any automatic or ad hoc benefit increases, although the Board may amend or terminate the Plan at any time.
 The Trust's accumulated assets may legally be used to pay all plan benefits provided to any of the plan's members or beneficiaries.
-The Trust is considered part of the County of Hanover's financial reporting entity and is included in County of Hanover's financial statements as an Other Postemployment Benefits Trust Fund.
+The Trust is considered part of the County's financial reporting entity and is included in County's financial statements as an Other Postemployment Benefits Trust Fund.
 The Library is required to make periodic contributions to fund its share of the plan based on periodic actuarial analyses of its future obligations.
+The Trust has included the required GAAP disclosures in the County's financial statements for the year ended June 30, 2017.

 The Plan provides that the Employers will provide certain subsidies toward the cost of the health benefit coverage of eligible retirees, spouses and dependents.
 In order to participate in the Plan, retirees must be enrolled in the health insurance program available to Hanover County employees at date of separation.
-In addition, participants must meet the Virginia Retirement System (VRS) retirement age and service retirement requirements, and, if hired after September 30, 2007, must have five years of service with an Employer, or retire pursuant to the disability requirements of Social Security or the VRS.
+In addition, participants must meet the VRS retirement age and service retirement requirements, and, if hired after September 30, 2007, must have five years of service with an employer, or retire pursuant to the disability requirements of Social Security or the VRS.
 The amount of monthly subsidy provided by the Plan is based on years of service and, as of June 30, 2015, ranged from \$100 per month for employees with 10 but less than 15 years of service to \$200 per month for 20 or more years of service.
 The subsidy for a retiree's spouse and dependents are equal to that of the retiree, with a limit of three subsidies per retiree.
 Effective for those who retire July 1, 2015 or later, there shall not be a subsidy for their spouse or dependents.
 The only available subsidy will be for the employee themselves.
 Retirees hired prior to October 1, 2007 have no years of service requirement, but must meet all other requirements for participation.
 In addition, retirees hired prior to October 1, 2007, who have at least ten years of service with an Employer and whose age and years of service equal at least 60 (grandfathered employees) will receive an initial subsidy of \$251 per month.
 For employees retiring after September 30, 2008, subsidies will end with Medicare eligibility.
 Any Plan participants currently in the Plan over age 65 must be enrolled in Medicare as primary insurer effective July 1, 2015.
-Additionally, any grandfathered retirees who are not yet age 65 must enroll in Medicare as primary insurer once they have met the Medicare eligibility requirements.
+Additionally, any grandfathered retirees who are not yet age 65 must enroll in Medicare as primary insurer, once they have met the Medicare eligibility requirements.